-- EEH 650 Research and Professional Development (0 1 credit) - PhD students are required to sign up for 1 credit of EEH 650 in the fall and spring semesters of the second year of their program of study. - PhD students are required to sign up for 0 credits in all other semesters in the program.
+- EEH 650 Research and Professional Development (0 1 credit) - PhD students are required to sign up for 1 credit of EEH 650 in the fall and spring semesters of the second year of their program of study. - o PhD students are required to sign up for an additional 4 semesters at 0 credits in the program. - PhD students are strongly encouraged to attend as much as possible after meeting these minimum registration requirements.
 (2 credits total)